IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Type

 The Progress supports two layout types to fit the variety of use cases and layout requirements: a Circular Bar and a Linear Bar.
+Each of these two types has an Indeterminate type.

 <img class="responsive-img" src="../images/progress_circular.png" srcset="../images/progress_circular@2x.png 2x" />
 <img class="responsive-img" src="../images/progress_linear.png" srcset="../images/progress_linear@2x.png 2x" />